leonardobertolani/temperatures/README.md

 where only the diagonal of the resulting matrix is relevant, and represents the scalar product.
 This approach is not perfect, since many useless calculations are being made, but it's the simplest algorithm I could come up with.

 ## Third attempt: totally vectorized numpy
-The performance of the numpy library could be furtherly improved by transforimng the actual mathematical formulation in a more vectorized one.
+The performance of the numpy library could be furtherly improved by transforming the actual mathematical formulation in a more vectorized one.
 To do so, let's consider again our latest equation:

 $$